bnika/MerkOrCore/README.markdown

 Contact: anna.b.nik@gmx.de

-MerkOrCore is an API for the access of the MerkOr, a semantic database for Icelandic.
+MerkOrCore is an API for the access of MerkOr, a semantic database for Icelandic.

 ## License
 MerkOrCore is free software: you can redistribute it and/or modify it under the terms of the